mimireyburn/CopyCat/README.md

 So, I created this terminal application to play any text that I highlighted, so I can have any text on my laptop read back to me. 🍰

 ### A note on NotebookLM.
 The above reasons lend themselves to why NotebookLM podcasts are so great - making written information available to other parts of the brain and diversifying the formats of information makes it easier to comprehend.
-As a dyslexic, the whole NotebookLM tool has made it considerably easier for me to comprehend written information and goes to show that designing for accessibility sets to benefit us all.
+It goes to show that designing for accessibility sets to benefit us all.

-Given that I work in AI, I depend on keeping up with scientific papers and innovations.
-Tools like these have made my life a lot easier.
+Given that I work in AI, I depend on keeping up with research papers, which are typically dense, jargon heavy and hard-to-follow, even if you're not dyslexic!
+Any tools that make texts easier to follow and understand (more accessible!) make my life a lot easier.

 ## Features

 - Capture copied text from any application
 - Convert text to speech using OpenAI's TTS-1 model
 - Play generated speech through your computer's audio output
-- Easy-to-use hotkey activation (Command + Shift + E on macOS)
+- Easy-to-use hotkey activation (F8 to run TTS and play, F9 to pause/play on macOS)

 ## Prerequisites